Syedaaneesa/Bee-Friendly-Gardening/README.md

 # 🌿 Bee Friendly Gardening – Professional Gardening & Maintenance Services

-A fully tailored WordPress website developed for Bee Friendly Gardening, a brand dedicated to sustainable gardening, landscaping, and outdoor care.
-The project emphasizes both visual appeal and technical excellence, offering a clean, responsive, and SEO-optimized browsing experience.
+A custom WordPress website crafted for Bee Friendly Gardening, a brand focused on sustainable gardening, landscaping, and outdoor care.
+The site blends striking visuals with strong technical foundations, delivering a clean, responsive, and SEO-optimized experience.

 ---